Allow WEBrick::HTTPResponse to send IO-duck-typed bodies

 The downside to this patch is that you can't pass in objects that duck-type to String's interface.
 It wouldn't be hard to remove that restriction if necessary, but I figured this was the less intrusive approach.

-Updated by normalperson (Eric Wong) almost 3 years ago normalperson (Eric Wong), could you handle this ticket?
+Updated by normalperson (Eric Wong) about 3 years ago normalperson (Eric Wong), could you handle this ticket?